fastgedcom

 - There are only 3 main classes: [Document](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.Document), [TrueLine](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.TrueLine), and [FakeLine](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.FakeLine).

-- There are type aliases for code clarity: [Record](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.Record), [XRef](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.XRef), [IndiRef](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.IndiRef), [FamRef](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.FamRef), and more.
+- There are type aliases for code clarity and code documentation: [Record](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.Record), [XRef](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.XRef), [IndiRef](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.IndiRef), [FamRef](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/base/index.html#fastgedcom.base.FamRef), and more.

 FastGedcom's aim is to keep the code close to your gedcom files.
-So, you don't have to learn what FastGedcom does, the data you have, is the data you get.
-The content of the gedcom file is unchanged.
+So, you don't have to learn what FastGedcom does.
+The data you have is the data you get.
+The content of the gedcom file is unchanged and there is no abstraction.
+Hence, the learning curve of the library is faster than the alternatives.
 The data processing is optional to best suit your needs.
-FastGedcom is more of a starting point of your data processing than a all-round full-featured librairy.
+FastGedcom is more of a starting point for your data processing than a feature-rich library.

 The name **FastGedcom** doesn't just come from its ease of use.
-Parsing is really fast.
-And, for getting the relatives of a person as fast as possible, there is the [FamilyLink](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/family_link/index.html#fastgedcom.family_link.FamilyLink) class.
-[Here](https://github.com/GatienBouyer/fastgedcom/tree/main/benchmarks) are the benchmark I used.
+Parsing is the fastest among Python libraries.
+Especially for parsing and getting the relatives of a person, the [FamilyLink](https://fastgedcom.readthedocs.io/en/latest/autoapi/fastgedcom/family_link/index.html#fastgedcom.family_link.FamilyLink) class is build for this purpose.
+Here are the [benchmarks](https://github.com/GatienBouyer/benchmark-python-gedcom).

 ## Documentation and examples

-Want to see more code?
-[Here are some examples](https://github.com/GatienBouyer/fastgedcom/tree/main/examples)
+Want to see more of FastGedcom?
+Here are some [examples](https://github.com/GatienBouyer/fastgedcom/tree/main/examples)

-The documentation of FastGedcom is available [here](https://fastgedcom.readthedocs.io/en/latest/) on ReadTheDocs.
+The [documentation](https://fastgedcom.readthedocs.io/en/latest/) of FastGedcom is available on ReadTheDocs.

 ## Feedback

-Feedback are welcome, and they will be greatly appreciated!
+Comments and contributions are welcomed, and they will be greatly appreciated!

-For any feedback or question, please feel free to contact me by email at gatien.bouyer.dev@gmail.com or via [Github issues](https://github.com/GatienBouyer/fastgedcom/issues).
+For any feedback or questions, please feel free to contact me by email at gatien.bouyer.dev@gmail.com or via [GitHub issues](https://github.com/GatienBouyer/fastgedcom/issues).

 Raw data